5 Exercises for Lumbar Disc Herniation

-- Lie on the back with the bent knees.
+- Start by lying on your back with your bent knees.

-- Cross one leg over the other, resting the ankle on the bent knee.
+- Have your one leg cross on the other while resting your ankle on the bent knee

 4. Spinal decompression

-As we know that most of the spine problems are due to poor posture and continuous sitting in one posture.
+As we know that most spine problems are due to poor posture and continuous sitting in one posture.
 So, some neutral position can help to get out of this hard situation.

 - Stand up with a good posture.